 Guesthouse Hreiðrið - the Nest

-One summer I went on a 3-week-tour around Iceland and visited areas of Iceland which I hadn't seen since I was a teenager, f.ex.
+One summer I went on a 3-week tour around Iceland and visited areas of Iceland that I hadn't seen since I was a teenager, f.ex.
 Raufarhöfn village, where we stayed for 2 nights in a beautiful guesthouse, called Guesthouse Hreiðrið - Nest Guesthouse.

 The kitchen in our room at Hreiðrið

-During our stay at the guesthouse, we got a great deal of information on the Melrakkaslétta peninsula from the very knowledgeable Halldóra, who both works at the guesthouse and is the Project Manager for the Norðurhjari project, which is the Tourist Association in North East Iceland.
+During our stay at the guesthouse, we got a great deal of information on the Melrakkaslétta peninsula from the very knowledgeable Halldóra, who is the Project Manager for the Norðurhjari project, which is the Tourist Association in North East Iceland.

-We are very grateful to her as she pointed us to some very interesting and beautiful places in this area.
+We are very grateful to her as she pointed us to some very interesting places in this area.

 Our bedroom at Hreiðrið